All Episodes

 Well, yes, I do for this reason.

-I mean, there's millions and millions of decent Democrats that if they heard that and they listen to that, they'd say, why am I supporting party leaders that that compare Jesus to fascism?
+I mean, there's millions and millions of decent Democrats that if they hung back and they listen to that, they'd say, why am I supporting party leaders that compare Jesus to fascism?

 We need to drive this home.